 The requirements for UAMS’ BS in Diagnostic Medical Sonography are typical, with students needing to complete 120 credit hours before graduation.
-Students accepted into this program will complete the 73 degree-specific credits over five semesters — two fall and spring semesters and a summer session.
+Students accepted into this program will complete the 73 degree-specific credits over five semesters—two fall semesters, two spring semesters, and a summer session.
 Students wanting to become a Registered Diagnostic Medical Sonographer (RDMS) must pass either the Sonography Principles and Instrumentation and Abdomen exams OR the Obstetrics & Gynecology exam, all of which are provided by the American Registry for Diagnostic Medical Sonography (ARDMS).

-The University of Nebraska Medical Center’s Department of Medical Imaging and Therapeutic Sciences has redefined how working imaging and radiation science professionals are able to achieve their educational goals, with the Bachelor of Science in Medical Imaging and Therapeutic Sciences.
+The University of Nebraska Medical Center’s Department of Medical Imaging and Therapeutic Sciences has redefined how working imaging and radiation science professionals are able to achieve their educational goals with its Bachelor of Science in Medical Imaging and Therapeutic Sciences.
 Students accepted into this program work with academic advisors who assess their educational and professional backgrounds to determine a program tailored specifically to their goals.

 This program is completed on a part-time basis, and students are allowed to take up to five years to finish their coursework.
 Some students can even earn their degree in as few as three semesters.
 Applicants to this program are required to have already completed an accredited radiography, radiation therapy, sonography, or nuclear medicine technology program with a minimum 3.0 GPA.
 Prospective students are also required to have completed 40 credit hours of prerequisite college coursework with a 2.5 or higher GPA.

-This program has three start dates each year in the fall, spring, and summer semesters.
+This program has three start dates each year, allowing students to begin their studies in the fall, spring, and summer semesters.
 Once admitted, students are expected to maintain a minimum of a 2.5 cumulative GPA to remain in good academic standing.

 The Bachelor of Science in Diagnostic Medical Sonography from the Oregon Institute of Technology is a program created specifically for Registered Diagnostic Sonographers looking for career advancement in their current job or wanting to continue their educational journey with a master’s degree.
 With this degree, students will gain more in-depth knowledge of medical sonography and medical sciences, all while completing a general education core curriculum.

-This school has an excellent transfer policy, with those holding ARDMS registry credentials in both OB/GYN and Abdomen concentrations awarded 80 credits.
-The general education curriculum consists of 67 credit hours of coursework, and those who have the two ARDMS credentials will take 45 credit hours of professional credit in which they will expend their knowledge of sonography with classes like Neonatal & Pediatric Sonography and Surveys of Vascular Pathology.
+This school has an excellent transfer policy, under which students who hold ARDMS registry credentials in both OB/GYN and Abdomen concentrations are awarded 80 credits.
+The general education curriculum consists of 67 credit hours of coursework.
+Students who have the two ARDMS credentials will take 45 credit hours of professional credit in which they will expand their knowledge of sonography with classes like Neonatal & Pediatric Sonography and Surveys of Vascular Pathology.

 Jackson College has a program suited ideally for students looking to start a career as a medical sonographer.
 Students who are accepted into this program and complete the Associate of Applied Science in General Sonography will be eligible to sit for the ARDMS exams in Physics and Instrumentation, Abdomen, and Obstetrics/Gynecology.

-While learning the anatomy and physiology of the human body, students will also be immersed in how sonography and imaging machines work and how strong team dynamics function in medical settings.
+While learning the anatomy and physiology of the human body, students will also be immersed in how sonography and imaging machines work.
+Coursework also emphasizes the way team dynamics function in medical settings and the importance of having a strong team that works well together.
 Throughout the program, students will perform a minimum of 1,350 supervised clinical hours, so they’ll be prepared and feel comfortable performing medical sonography following graduation.

-Misericordia University offers three programs in diagnostic medical sonography: a Diagnostic Medical Sonography Certificate, a full-time BS in Diagnostic Medical Sonography, and a part-time BS, Post Certification in Diagnostic Medical Sonography (ARCH Accelerated).
-The certificate program prepares students for their first job in ultrasonography in just 18 months, with the addition of students receiving 1,400 hours of clinical experiencing.
+Misericordia University offers three programs in diagnostic medical sonography: a Diagnostic Medical Sonography Certificate, a full-time BS in Diagnostic Medical Sonography, and a part-time Post Certification BS in Diagnostic Medical Sonography (ARCH Accelerated).
+The certificate program prepares students for their first job in ultrasonography in just 18 months, and the curriculum includes 1,400 hours of clinical experience.
 Students in this program start seeing real patients seven months into the program and continue to get hands-on learning until graduation.

-The full-time Diagnostic Medical Sonography option is ideal for students without previous college experience who know they want to become a diagnostic medical sonographer and want to complete their bachelor’s before jumping into the field.
-Alternatively, the part-time BS, Post Certification in Diagnostic Medical Sonography (ARCH Accelerated) can be completed in two years and is perfect for practicing sonographers wanting or needing to get that coveted BS degree.
+The full-time Diagnostic Medical Sonography option is ideal for students without previous college experience who know they want to become diagnostic medical sonographers and want to complete their bachelor’s degrees before jumping into the field.
+Alternatively, the part-time Post Certification BS in Diagnostic Medical Sonography (ARCH Accelerated) can be completed in two years and is perfect for practicing sonographers wanting or needing to get that coveted BS degree.

 Concordia University recognizes that going back to school can be financially challenging, which is why it provides thousands of dollars in scholarships each year to its students enrolling in the Bachelor of Science in Diagnostic Medical Sonography completion program.
 Here, students are required to transfer at least 63 credit hours into the program, but the school accepts up to 84 transfer credits.
-This generous transfer policy can mean big savings for students working toward completing the degree’s 126 credit hours.
+This generous transfer policy can mean big savings for students working toward completing the 126 credit hours required for the degree.

 What Requirements Will You Need to Meet to Apply to a Diagnostic Medical Sonography Degree Program?

-The majority of BS programs require that prospective students be Registered Diagnostic Medical Sonographers, which is a credential awarded by the American Registry for Diagnostic Medical Sonography.
-The programs require this credential as it signals that the holder is competent to practice sonography and has a similar knowledge base to that of other applicants.
+The majority of BS programs in this major require that prospective students be Registered Diagnostic Medical Sonographers, which is a credential awarded by the American Registry for Diagnostic Medical Sonography.
+Baccalaureate-level programs often require this credential as it signals that the holder is competent to practice sonography and has a similar knowledge base to that of other applicants.

-Along with requiring the RDMS credential, BS programs also want applicants who are currently employed as a diagnostic medical sonographer.
+Along with requiring the RDMS credential, many BS programs also want applicants who are currently employed as diagnostic medical sonographers.
 This requirement is in place to ensure that you are currently using sonography knowledge and are able to implement new knowledge learned in the program without having to set up an internship.

 Are Internships in Sonography Required for Degree Completion?

 If you’re working toward certification with the American Registry for Diagnostic Medical Sonography, one of the general requirements for examination is one year of full-time clinical ultrasound or vascular experience.
-Because of that, all of the associate’s programs on this list that lead to certification have the required amount of clinical internship experience necessary to apply for certification, which generally ranges from 1,000 to 1,400 hours, depending on the program.
+Because of that, all of the associate’s programs on this list that lead to certification have the required amount of clinical internship experience necessary to apply for certification.
+The amount of clinical internship experience required generally ranges from 1,000 to 1,400 hours, depending on the program.

-Those who are already practicing diagnostic medical sonographers and are working toward a bachelor’s degree may or may not be required to complete additional internship hours, especially if they are seeking certification in another area of sonography, such as pediatric sonography or neurosonography.
+Students who are already practicing diagnostic medical sonographers and are working toward a bachelor’s degree may or may not be required to complete additional internship hours.
+Clinical internship hours may be required even of students who are already practicing sonographers if those students are seeking certification in another area of sonography, such as pediatric sonography or neurosonography.

 How Much Will I Make as a Diagnostic Medical Sonographer?

-The salary you can expect to earn as a diagnostic medical sonographer will depend on a few factors, such as where in the United States you live and the specialty within sonography that you choose to pursue.
-In 2018, there were an estimated 73,000 people in the U.S. who were employed as medical sonographers.
-Of this number, just under 50% reported having earned an associate’s degree, and only 17% reported having earned a bachelor’s degree.
-Since so few sonographers currently hold a bachelor’s degree, continuing your education with a bachelor’s degree may provide you with opportunities and career advancement not available to those with only an associate’s degree.
+The salary you can expect to earn as an ultrasound technician or diagnostic medical sonographer will depend on a few factors, such as where in the United States you live and the specialty within sonography that you choose to pursue.
+In 2020, there were an estimated 75,900 people in the U.S. who were employed as medical sonographers, according to the United States Bureau of Labor Statistics.
+Of this number, just under 50% reported having earned an associate’s degree, and only 17% reported having earned a bachelor’s degree, according to O*NET.
+Since so few sonographers currently hold a bachelor’s degree, continuing your education with a bachelor’s degree may provide you with opportunities for career advancement above and beyond what is available to those with only an associate’s degree.

-According to the Bureau of Labor Statistics, by 2028, there are expected to be over 87,000 people employed in the U.S. as diagnostic medical sonographers, with the profession expected to grow by 20%, which is much faster than average.
-As of 2019, diagnostic medical sonographers took home a median annual salary of $74,320.
+According to the Bureau of Labor Statistics, by 2030, there are expected to be over 90,300 people employed in the U.S. as diagnostic medical sonographers, with the profession expected to grow by a much faster than average rate of 19%.
+As of 2020, diagnostic medical sonographers took home a median annual salary of $75,920.
 If you break the numbers down further, you can expect around $36 per hour.
-Also remember that the reported annual salary is the median number, which means that some individuals will earn significantly more or less money annually depending on the state and organization with which they are employed.
+Remember, the reported annual salary is the median, or midpoint, number, which means that some individuals will earn significantly more or less money annually depending on the state and organization with which they are employed.

 If you’re interested in pursuing higher education, then you should check out the Top 15 Accredited Schools Offering Online Associate Degrees and 30 Accredited Online Colleges For Dental Hygiene!